 This multi-award winning study programme will prepare you work in the make-up industry as a professional make-up artist.

-You will gain skills and knowledge in media make-up including applying small ready-made prosthetic pieces and bald caps, postiche, theatrical make-up airbrushing, fashion and photographic make-up, camouflage make-up, making and styling wigs and hair additions, face and body art.
+You will gain skills and knowledge in media make-up including applying small ready-made prosthetic pieces and bald caps, postiche, theatrical make-up airbrushing, fashion and photographic make-up, creative style and dress hair, face and body art.

 This qualification is approved and supported by HABIA, the standard setting body for hair, beauty, nails and spa qualifications.

 All 16-19 year olds on full-time programmes will be required to retake GCSE English and Maths or to undertake Functional Skills, if they have not already attained the equivalent of a GCSE grade C in these subjects, every year of their course, until they complete their studies.